-- Medicare enrollment in Alaska is fewer than 104,000 residents – only about 14% of the population, as opposed to nearly 19% nationwide.
+- Medicare enrollment in Alaska is stands at about 105,000 residents – only about 14% of the population, as opposed to 19% nationwide.

 - There are no individual Medicare Advantage plans for sale in Alaska.